 - All UK “express trusts” (even if they do not have UK tax exposure);

-- Non-UK trustees of express trusts which acquire UK real estate (after March 2020); and
+- Non-UK express trusts, whose trustees acquire UK real estate (after 6 October 2020); and

 - Non-UK express trusts, with at least one UK resident trustee, which form a “business relationship” in the UK.

 UK express trusts